openPMD/openPMD-standard/STANDARD.md

   - `offset/` + components such as `x`, `y`, `z`
     - type: each component in *(float)* or *(int)* or *(uint)*
-    - description: absolute positions where the particle patch begins: defines the (inclusive) lower bound with positions that are associated with the patch;
+    - description: absolute position (`position` + `positionOffset` as defined above) where the particle patch begins: defines the (inclusive) lower bound with positions that are associated with the patch;
                    the same requirements as for regular record components apply

   - `extent/` + components such as `x`, `y`, `z`
     - type: each component in *(float)* or *(int)* or *(uint)*
-    - description: extent of the particle patch; the extent can be larger than required but the exact upper bound of position `offset` + `extent` is excluded from the patch;
+    - description: extent of the particle patch; the `offset` + `extent` must be larger than the maximum absolute position of particles in the patch as the exact upper bound of position `offset` + `extent` is excluded from the patch;
                    the same requirements as for regular record components apply